 The Berkeley Unified School District celebrates Indigenous Peoples’ Heritage Month to commemorate the histories, traditions, and important contributions of the many diverse Indigenous cultures to our nation.

 November is Indigenous People’s Heritage Month, also known as Native American Heritage Month, which is an important time of year for our community to reflect on the vital role of the first and original stewards of these lands we now call the United States.
 Our schools reside on xučyun (Huichin), the ancestral lands of the Lisjan Ohlone (Leeshawn) and Muwekma Ohlone tribes.
 We acknowledge and celebrate their ongoing role in Berkeley and their current day activism to preserve sacred shellmound sites, revitalize Indigenous practices and the Chochenyo language, and to rematriate land back to Indigenous stewardship.
-We recognize and affirm that globally, Indigenous peoples continue to be impacted by the legacies of colonization and we uplift their collective resilience.

 As part of our district vision for students, “Our students embrace diversity, act responsibly, and contribute to our community.”
-To that end, our School Board passed the resolution, Declaring Annually the Month of November as Indigenious People’s Heritage Month.
+To that end, our School Board passed the resolution, Declaring Annually the Month of November as Indigenous People’s Heritage Month.
 We will continue to deepen our commitments to support our students to embrace and learn about the diversity of Berkeley’s first peoples.
 These resource guides for educators and families are just one small way that we are working toward this

 Through our Rethinking Thanksgiving Teaching Guide, we also invite community members to consider the painful legacy of Thanksgiving for many Indigenous peoples and the nuanced perspectives around this time of celebration and also mourning.